Appeal a school place

 Due to the very limited circumstances for a successful infant class appeal, only a small number succeed.
-In the last 3 academic years the success rate was as follows:
+In the last 3 complete academic years (excluding 2020 to 2021) the success rate was as follows:

 - 2018 to 2019: 92 infant class appeals were heard, of which 2 were successful

 The following shows a list of all types of appeals, by individual school for the 2021 to 2022 academic year:

 |Appeals need to be submitted||Primary school: No later than 5pm on 16 May 2023|

 Secondary school: No later than 5pm on 29 March 2023

 In-year transfers: Within 30 school days from the date when refused a place